Sangliers-Feroces/Vega-Engine/readme.md

-Welcome in the Gl Map Editor by Adrien Lenglet and Corentin Renard First of all the only argument the programm need is the strenght of the map it will define the reliefs on the map.
-By default it's set at 0.28f but you can enter any number between 0.0f and inf.
-But avoid value bigger than 0.75f.
+Welcome in the Gl Map Editor by Adrien Lenglet and Corentin Renard

+ARGS : The program can be launch with and without arguments The three arguments are :
+        -size -> This one will define the size of the map (default value : 32.0);
+        -iter -> This one will define the generator iterrations (default value : 8);
+        -Strengh -> This one will define the reliefs of the map [0.1 -> INF].
+For an optimal experience choose between 0.1 and 0.75.(default value : 0.28);

+Without arguments the programm will be set with default values;

 Here is a short description of the six tools we gave you :
                     ->MOVE<-